hernancontigiani/generative-image-demo/README.md

-# Generative image demo by "text-to-image" strategy
+# Generative AI - "texto-to-image" demo
 ![banner](banner.jpg)

 ## About this project 🚀